chloealbright/DevHiveMind/Library/Frontend/React/Lifecycle methods.md

   - library
 author:
   - jacgit18
-Comments:
+Comments: This documentation discusses
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-06
 Relates:
 ---
-The component's life cycle involves several key methods.
-The constructor initializes state and binds event handlers.
-Remember to call `super(props)` to access the props.
+The mounting lifecycle methods in React are invoked when a component instance is being created and inserted into the DOM.
+The process begins with the constructor, where state is initialized and event handlers are bound to the class instance or state.
+It's essential to call the `super(props)` method with the prop parameter to invoke the base class constructor, providing access to the overall props.

 Avoid making HTTP requests in the constructor.